CIRDLES/Squid/README.md

 counts align.

-The **Isotopes** menu:  1) '_Map Isotopes from Data to Task_' provides for mapping the isotope or mass labels provided by the data file for each mass staton to the task's isotope or mass labels.
+The **Isotopes** menu:  1) '_Map Isotopes from Data to Task_' provides for mapping the isotope or mass labels provided by the data file for each mass station to the task's isotope or mass labels.
 Tasks generally refer to masses using integers such as '204' or simple decimals such as '195.8', whereas the labels for the mass stations recorded in the data file usually have several significant digits of atomic mass, such as '195.75123'.
 The background mass can be specified here or in the task editor.
 After clicking the orange button at the bottom to copy the labels, the columns D (Data